react-navigation/react-navigation/docs/guides/Redux-Integration.md

 # Redux Integration

 To handle your app's navigation state in redux, you can pass your own `navigation` prop to a navigator.
-Your navigation prop must provide the current state, as well as access to a dispatcher to handle navigation options.
+Once you pass your own navigation prop to the navigator, the navigator loses defualt [`navigation`](https://reactnavigation.org/docs/navigators/navigation-prop) prop.
+So we have to pass the two basic and must have properties of `navigation` prop namely `state` and `dispatch`, else we will not be able to access `this.props.navigation.state` and `this.props.navigation.dispatch` in the components.
+The state will be fed from the reducer assigned to handle navigation state and the `dispatch` will be redux's default `dispatch`.
+Thus we will be able to dispatch normal redux actions using `this.props.navigation.dispatch(ACTION)`, reducer will update the navigation state on the basis of dispatched action, the new navigation state will then be passed to the navigator.
+Following is the detailed explanation of how things work:

 With redux, your app's state is defined by a reducer.
 Each navigation router effectively has a reducer, called `getStateForAction`.
 The following is a minimal example of how you might use navigators within a redux application: